-2. Applications for admission close on 27 September 2019.
+2. Applications for admission close on 25 September 2020.
 Acceptance into this

-2. Applications for based on academic achievement and the work submitted in a portfolio.
-Although we will continue to accept applications until all places are filled (up to the start of Semester 1, 2020), those who submit their full applications, including a portfolio of work, by 27 September 2019 will be prioritised.
+Although we will continue to accept applications until all places are filled (up to the start of Semester 1, 2021), those who submit their full applications, including a portfolio of work, by 25 September 2020 will be prioritised.
 Applications received after this date will only be considered if there are places available and upon meeting all programme entry requirements.